Alveolar ventilation refers to the volume of fresh air that reaches the alveoli and participates in gas exchange per minute.

 105. What does the transthoracic pressure represent?

-It represents the difference in pressure between the pleural space and the body surface.
-It is the pressure across the chest wall.
-It represents the total pressure needed to expand or contract the lungs and chest wall together.
+Transthoracic pressure represents the difference between pleural space pressure and body surface pressure, reflecting the pressure across the chest wall needed to expand or contract the lungs and chest wall together.

 106. What happens as inspiration begins?

-Muscular effort expands the thorax causing a decrease in pleural pressure; the transpulmonary pressure gradient widens, causing the alveoli to expand, which causes a negative transrespiratory pressure, and air enters the lungs
+As inspiration begins, muscular effort expands the thorax, causing a decrease in pleural pressure.
+The widening transpulmonary pressure gradient causes the alveoli to expand, creating negative transrespiratory pressure, and air flows into the lungs.

 107. What happens as expiration begins?